 You may like the soft edges of your frame as they are, or you may want to sharpen the edges.
 To make crisp edges, the best tool is a SurForm (or just the blade, as I am using in the photo).

 After the frame is bone dry, you can use a SurForm tool to rasp the clay into flat edges and sides.
 Since the SurForm will create a great deal of dust, be sure to do this in a well-ventilated area (I recommend outdoors) and wear a dust mask or respirator.
-Smooth any tools marks with a fine-grit sandpaper, if desired.
+Smooth any tool marks with fine-grit sandpaper if desired.

 Your pottery heart picture frame is now ready to be bisqued.Continue to 8 of 8 below.